Gingerbread (charity): 1970–2007: Gingerbread

 In the early days the running of Gingerbread was financed out of the pockets of the committee members and members within groups.
 However, eventually the organisation was put on a much sounder footing when what was at that time known as the Joseph Rowntree Social Service Trust offered the use of an office at 9 Poland Street in London’s Soho free of charge.
 Grants from the Carnegie Trust and the London Boroughs Association enabled Gingerbread to employ full-time staff.
 Mim Harper became the first employee, while still continuing to answer the telephone to enquiries in her flat in the evenings and at weekends.
-She was followed by Sheila Steadman and Chrissie Dixon, and later Janet Hadley as Information Officer and Ruth Cohen as Groups Coordinator.
+She was followed by Sheila Steadman and Chrissie Dixon, and later Janet Hadley as information officer and Ruth Cohen as groups coordinator.

 The main activities of the national organisation in the early years were:

 (1) Developing and supporting local self-help groups.

 (2) Providing information and advice on legal and welfare matters to parents.

 (3) Submitting evidence to the Finer Committee on One-Parent Families, under the guidance of Cyril Smith, a university academic and the chairman of the policy subcommittee.
 This evidence was published by Gingerbread in “One-Parent Families: A Finer Future?”

 (4) Attempting to become a registered charity, with pro bono assistance from Malcolm Bolton, a solicitor.
 This attempt was thwarted because Gingerbread’s campaigning aims were deemed by the Charity Commission to be incompatible with charitable status.

 (5) Publishing “Ginger”, a regular magazine for members and other interested parties.

 When the gift of the Poland Street office came to an end, Gingerbread moved to 35 Wellington Street, London WC2.
 The organisation continued to expand and by 1978 there were over 380 groups throughout the UK, with a structure of 13 regions.
 The London office employed 7 staff, with 2 employees at a separately funded office in Scotland.
 Gingerbread was by now working more closely with the National Council for One-Parent Families.

 2007–2017: Merger

-The National Council for One Parent Families and Gingerbread merged in 2007, and relaunched under the name Gingerbread in 2009.
+The National Council for One Parent Families and Gingerbread merged in 2007 under the name of One Parent Families|Gingerbread.
+It relaunched under the name Gingerbread in 2009.
 Head offices for Gingerbread were set up in Kentish Town, London, with satellite offices in Cardiff, Rhyl, Manchester and Accrington.